 8.1 DURATION OF THE MANDATE AND TERM OF OFFICE OF THE LEAD AUDITOR.
 The audit mandate was first entrusted to Ernst & Young AG at the 2009 General Meeting.
-Ernst & Young AG were appointed as auditors for a further year at the 2010 General Meeting.
+Ernst & Young AG were appointed as auditors for a further year from 2010 until 2012 General Meeting.
 The lead auditor, Martin Gröli, first took on the mandate in 2009.
 Regulations on auditor rotation limit the terms which may be served by the same lead auditor to a maximum of seven years.

 8.2 AUDIT FEES.
-The total cost to Valora Holding AG and its subsidiaries of the auditing conducted by Ernst & Young AG in 2010 in respect of the consolidated financial statements, the financial statements of Valora Holding AG and of its subsidiaries was CHF 1.0 million (CHF 1.0 million in 2009).
+The total cost to Valora Holding AG and its subsidiaries of the auditing conducted by Ernst & Young AG in 2012 in respect of the consolidated financial statements, the financial statements of Valora Holding AG and of its subsidiaries was CHF 1.3 million (CHF 1.2 million in 2011).

 8.3 ADDITIONAL FEES.
-In addition, Ernst & Young AG invoiced the Valora Group for a further CHF 0.26 million (CHF 0.02 million in 2009) for other services related to tax advice and financial due diligence.
+In addition, Ernst & Young AG invoiced the Valora Group for a further CHF 1.5 million (CHF 1.0 million in 2011) for other services related to tax advice and financial due diligence.

 8.4 INFORMATION INSTRUMENTS AVAILABLE TO THE EXTERNAL AND INTERNAL AUDITORS.
 The Board of Directors' Audit Committee defines the audit mandates of the statutory auditors and has the responsibility of ensuring appropriate controls are carried out.
 Since January 1, 2009, internal auditing has been carried out by an internal audit unit.
 Both internal and external auditors attended all Audit Committee meetings.
 The Audit Committee meetings at which the interim and full-year financial results are reviewed are always attended by all members of the Board of Directors.
 Assessment of the external auditors takes account of a number of criteria, principal among which are deadline discipline, reporting quality, provision of additional information, availability of designated contacts and cost effectiveness.
 The external auditors submit to the Audit Committee both their report on the financial statements for the year just completed as well as their audit plan for the current financial year.
-The internal auditors submit their audit plan for the current year to the Audit Committee and also provide it with a separate report on each audit they carry out.
+The internal auditors submit their audit plan for the current financial year.